eraysahin06/MsToJS/README.md

 # MsToJS
-A JavaScript code block to conver miliseconds to seconds, minutes, hours and days.
+A JavaScript code block to convert miliseconds to seconds, minutes, hours and days.
+Could be useful for other projects.